 It also offers many great features, such as people and pet recognition, a heat-map of where you have taken photos, and a throwback discovery tool.

-I still get a bunch of paper from classes, which can be sometimes hard to keep track of.
-I use Adobe Scan to create a digital copy of everything so that I can view it on any device I might be on at the time.
-I use this to also scan my notes and any worksheets that I have so that I don’t have to carry around a physical copy, and I can work on it directly on my iPad with the cloud version.
-For me, its much easier to organize digital files than physical ones.
+Unfortunately I still get a bunch of paper from classes, which can be difficult to keep organized.
+I use Adobe Scan to create a digital copy of everything so that I can view it on any device.
+I also use this to scan notes and worksheets so that I have so that I don’t have to carry around a physical copy.
+From there, I can work on it on my iPad.

 Microsoft To Do

-A great app that I don’t use a lot, but I appreciate is Otter.
-It is an app that will record voice memos and automatically transcribe and sync them online for you.
-It can be really good to record meetings or even lectures that you want to go through later.
-My favorite use case is for when I’m watching speaker talks and I want to go back and look through the transcription to take notes.
+A great app that I don’t use often but always keep installed is Otter.
+It is an app that will record voice memos and transcribe them.
+It can be great for recording meetings or lectures that you want to go through later.
+My favorite use case is when I’m listening to a talk and I want to break down the content by looking through the transcription and taking notes.